maurovm/thesis_template/fonts/INSTALL_FONTS_LINUX.md

-# Carlito font instalation for Linux
+# Carlito font installation for Linux
 ---

-Modern Linux distributions have the Carlito font already installed in the system For Fedora 29, you can install it with the following command:
+Modern Linux distributions have the Carlito font already installed in the system.
+For Fedora 29, you can install it with the following command:

 ```shell
 $ sudo dnf install texlive-carlito
 ```
-For Ubuntu 18.04, you can install the fonts by executing the following command:
+For Ubuntu 18.04, you can install the font by executing the following command:

 ```shell
 sudo apt-get install texlive-fonts-extra